A Theory of Network Games Part 1: Utility Representations: Separable Preferences

 \subsection{Discussion}

 Assumption \ref{as:separable2} is the most restrictive condition we use in our proof, but as already noted, we can substantially weaken it.
 Suppose instead that we can cover $S$ using a collection of open subsets $\{U_k\}_{k = 1}^\infty$ that each individually satisfy Assumption \ref{as:separable2}.
 We can then apply Theorem \ref{theo:main1} to each subset $U_k$.
 Since the representation is unique up to positive affine transformations, when two subsets $U_k$ and $U_{k'}$ overlap, we can translate and rescale to ensure that the utilities match.
 Inducting, we obtain an additively separable utility over all of $S$.
-Nevertheless, we do need some assumption along these lines.
-The following example demonstrates how separability can fail otherwise.
+Nevertheless, we do need some assumption along these lines as the following example demonstrates.

 \begin{example} Suppose each player chooses a strictly positive, real-valued action, and our focal player strictly prefers $(s_0, s_+)$ to $(s'_0, s'_+)$ if either: \begin{enumerate} \item $s_0 \geq \frac{\pi}{2}$ and $s'_0 < \frac{\pi}{2}$, or